Start exploring the world of paediatrics

 - You may be able to get paediatric experience during your elective however please be aware that the College isn’t able to help with your elective nor provide funding support or bursaries for overseas experiences.
 However, your medical school should be able to advise and help you set this up.

-- Find paediatric courses on our free online learning system, RCPCH Compass, which gives you access to quality assured courses to support your professional development and clinical practice.
-RCPCH members can sign in via their RCPCH online account; others may register for an account directly on Compass.
+- Find paediatric courses on our free online learning system, RCPCH Learning, which gives you access to quality assured courses to support your professional development and clinical practice.
+RCPCH members can sign in via their RCPCH online account; others may register for an account.

 Join a paediatric society